smaroukis/smaroukis.github.io/_posts/2020-04-16-how-i-built-this.md

 ### Editing _config.yml
 Some other things you may want to change are:
 * `url`: the hostname and protocol for you site.
 If you're hosting on GitHub pages it will be `https://<username>.github.io`.
 * `permalink`: the path to your posts online, e.g. `/blog/:title`.
-See the [docs](https://jekyllrb.com/docs/permalinks/#placeholders) for other placeholders.
+See the [docs](https://jekyllrb.com/docs/permalinks/#placeholders) for other placeholders like year, month, and day.
 Note that you can also add a permalink for an individual post in the YAML front matter of that post.
 * `exclude` and `include`: for Jekyll `build`
   * If we want to build the site ourselves instead of GitHub Pages, we include a `.nojekyll` empty file, since hidden files are excluded by default and we want this file to propogate to our `_site` folder so that it is there when we push it to GitHub.
   * Other files that we need in our source but not our site should be excluded or prepended with `.` or `_`.